BlueBrain/BluePyMM/README.md

 License
 =======

-BluePyOpt is licensed under the LGPL, unless noted otherwise, e.g., for external dependencies.
+BluePyMM is licensed under the LGPL, unless noted otherwise, e.g., for external dependencies.
 See file LGPL.txt for the full license

 Funding